rabbit-hole-syndrome/electron-forge-maker-portable/README.md

 ## Background

-In `electron-forge`, the only built-in way to package Windows binaries is using the `Windows.Squirrel` Maker.
+In `electron-forge`, the only built-in way to package Windows binaries is using the `Squirrel.Windows` Maker.
 Why do we need to package Electron apps?
 Electron requires a bunch of extra files and dependencies (eg. `.dll` files) in order for the `.exe` file to run, so we need a way to distribute all of these files together.

-`Windows.Squirrel` works great if you are okay with an "installer" `.exe` that unpacks all the files to a location on the user's PC.
+`Squirrel.Windows` works great if you are okay with an "installer" `.exe` that unpacks all the files to a location on the user's PC.
 If you wish to have a single portable `.exe` instead, this will not work.

-Other Electron tools like `electron-builder` support additional targets on top of `Windows.Squirrel`, specifically NSIS (Nullsoft Scriptable Install System).
+Other Electron tools like `electron-builder` support additional targets on top of `Squirrel.Windows`, specifically NSIS (Nullsoft Scriptable Install System).
 NSIS is capable of bundling all of the Electron files into a single portable `.exe` file.

 This plugin injects `electron-builder`'s NSIS portable builder logic into `electron-forge` as a Maker plugin so that you can build portable `.exe` files while staying within the Electron Forge ecosystem.